saqc/SaQC/docs/cookbooks/DriftDetection.rst

 It determines the maximum spread of a normal group by limiting the costs, a cluster agglomeration must not exceed in every linkage step.

-For singleton clusters, that costs just equal half the distance, the timeseries in the clusters have to each other.
-So, no timeseries` can be clustered together, that are more then two times the spreading norm distanted from each other.
+For singleton clusters, that costs equals half the distance, the timeseries in the clusters have to each other.
+So, only timeseries with a distance of less than two times the spreading norm can be clustered.

 When timeseries get clustered together, this new clusters distance to all the other timeseries/clusters is calculated according to the linkage method specified.
 By default, it is the minimum distance, the members of the clusters have to